mrmeku/rules_typescript/tools/taze/README.rst

 .. role:: value(code)
 ..
 End of directives

-Gazelle is a build file generator for Go projects.
+Taze is a build file generator for Go projects.
 It can create new BUILD.bazel files for a project that follows "go build" conventions, and it can update existing build files to include new files and options.
-Gazelle can be invoked directly in a project workspace, or it can be run on an external repository during the build as part of the go_repository_ rule.
+Taze can be invoked directly in a project workspace, or it can be run on an external repository during the build as part of the go_repository_ rule.

-*Gazelle is under active development.
+*Taze is under active development.
 Its interface and the rules it generates may change.*

 .. contents:: **Contents**